 If the overlay is fun for me to look at in OBS while I’m reading the chat, then it’s probably fun for chat to look at too!
 These days I’m starting to add in more interactive follow alerts and chat redeems too - it gives a bit more energy and fun to the stream without increasing my on-stream workload.
 I highly recommend Streamelement and Touchportal for this!

 Hardware wise?
-I have my trusty Audio-Technica 2040 microphone which has leveled up my streaming and podcast quality exponentially (stay tuned for Season 4 of No Capes! - the first season with the new microphone VERY SOON) and run that through a Focusrite Scarlett interface!
+I have my trusty Audio-Technica 2040 microphone which has levelled up my streaming and podcast quality exponentially (stay tuned for Season 4 of No Capes! - the first season with the new microphone VERY SOON) and run that through a Focusrite Scarlett interface!

 I also use the M40X headphones for editing No Capes, they’re fantastic and help me hear whats going on so much better.
 (Watch this space in the near future too for the addition of more offscreen gags and commentary from my partner Robin, once I get my hands on a second 2040 and the next size up Scarlett!)